Château de Braine: History

 The first counts of Braine belonged to the House of Dreux, a cadet branch of the Capetian dynasty.
 Next to the Premonstratensian abbey of Saint-Yved de Braine, they constructed a medieval manor, the first château.
 Through inheritance the title and the manor passed to the house of Pierrepont, the counts of Saarbrücken, and the House de La Marck.
 In 1587, the medieval manor suffered a fire due to the religious wars.
-The house was replaced by a new 16th century dwelling.
+The house was replaced by a new 16th-century dwelling.

 In the 17th century, ownership further changed by inheritance from family to family: to the Eschallart de la Boulaie and the Durforts.
 Around 1700, André Le Nôtre was engaged to design and lay-out the gardens.

-In 1717, Henriëtte Julie de Durfot, countess of Braine, marries count Procope Egmont-Pignatelli, prince of Gavere, scion of two illustrious house: the Egmond or Egmont and Pignatelli.
-The marriage changes the focus of the Egmont family from the Austrian Netherlands to France.
-They sell the Egmont Palace in Brussels to the Léopold Philippe, 4th Duke of Arenberg, while the castles in Lahamaide and Zottegem fell into disrepair.
-The new center of attention is now the hôtel d’Egmont at the Rue Louis-le-Grand 21 in Paris and the château in Braine, as the primary country home.
+In 1717, Henriëtte Julie de Durfot, countess of Braine, married count Procope Egmont-Pignatelli, prince of Gavere, scion of two illustrious house: the Egmond or Egmont and Pignatelli.
+The marriage changed the focus of the Egmont family from the Austrian Netherlands to France.
+They sold the Egmont Palace in Brussels to Léopold Philippe, 4th Duke of Arenberg, while the castles in Lahamaide and Zottegem fell into disrepair.
+The new centre of attention is now the hôtel d’Egmont at the Rue Louis-le-Grand 21 in Paris and the château in Braine, as the primary country home.

 The château of Braine experiences its heyday under Procopo's son, count Casimir Egmont-Pignatelli, a lieutenant general in the French army and French ambassador to the king of Spain.
 Various plans were made to enlarge the château, but none are realized except a small pavilion housing a bathing apartment.
 Casimir was married to Jeanne Sophie du Plessis (also known as Septimanie), the daughter of Armand du Pless, Duke of Richelieu.
 Septimanie d’Egmont was a known salonist, who was in contact with Voltaire, Rousseau, and the Swedish king Gustav III, and invited them over to the château de Braine.
 In May 1771, Rousseau had a recitation from his forthright autobiographical work Confessions for the Egmonts and a few select friends in Braine.
-They were moved according his own memories.
+They were moved according to his own memories.

-After the French Revolution, count Casimir emigrated to Germany in 1792, where he died in Brunswick in 1801.
+After the French Revolution, count Casimir emigrated to Germany in 1792, where he died in Brunswick in 1802.
 The estates of the Egmont-Pignatelli's in France and the Netherlands were confiscated.
 It was the start of the end of the château, whose furniture, panelling and decorative elements were sold.
 The west wing was ravaged by fire in 1798.
-And finally, the château is demolished in 1801.
+And finally, the château was demolished in 1801.

 After the Bourbon restoration in 1815, the park and estates in Braine were restored to the heir of the Egmont-Pignatelli family, the duke Luynes and Chevreuse, a descendant of Henriette Nicole d'Egmont-Pignatelli.
-However, its heyday were over.
+However, its heyday was over.